 What is Cored Solder Wire?

-Cored solder wire is hollow solder wire with flux in the core.
-Solid solder wire doesn’t have this flux in the core.
-They are solid.
-The flux in the core of the ‘cored’ wire can be rosin flux or water-soluble flux.
-Cored solder wire is available in various combination of alloy and in various diameters ranging from 0.2 to 1.5mm.
-It is basically used in hand soldering and rework.
+Cored solder wire is hollow with flux in the core.
+This flux can be Rosin Activated Flux (RA), Rosin Mildly Activated Flux (RMA) or No-Clean Water Soluble Flux.
+It is available in various combination of alloy like Tin-Lead (Sn/Pb) or Lead-Free and in various diameters ranging from 0.2 to 1.5mm.
+It is basically used in hand soldering or wave soldering and rework / repairing.

-Advantages of Flux Cored Solder Wire
+Advantages of Rosin Flux Cored Solder Wire

-Cored wire has several advantages over solid wire.
-As explained above, oxides, oil, grease and other such unwanted material can get deposited on the tracks of the printed circuit board and the surface of component leads.
+Rosin Flux Cored Solder Wire has several advantages over solid wire.
+As explained above, oxides, oil, grease and other such unwanted material can get deposited on the copper tracks of the printed circuit board and the surface of electronic components leads.
 This oxide and all unwanted impurities must be removed before soldering to get perfect solder joints.
 These impurities can affect the performance of the circuit board.
 Soldering flux does this job.
 Flux removes oxides and other unwanted impurities form the surface of the copper tracks of the board and from the component lead surface.
-Use of cored solder wire saves both time and money.
+Use of this solder wire with flux in the core saves both time and money.

-Soldering with Flux Cored Solder Wire
+Soldering with Flux Cored Solder Wire Vs Solid Solder

 With flux cored solder, there is no need to apply flux separately.
 The flux present in the wire will keep cleaning the board and components leads while soldering.
-Kester and Alpha are worldwide leaders and manufacture of flux cored solder wire, solder paste, solder flux, solder preforms, solder bar, lead free solder and other soldering related products for the electronics manufacturing and PCB assembly industry.
+Alpha Cookson are worldwide leaders and manufacture of all types of solder wire, solder paste, solder flux, solder preforms, solder bar, lead free solder and other soldering related products for the electronics manufacturing and PCB assembly industry.